se-sic/VaRA-Tool-Suite/docs/source/vara-ts-api/projects.rst

 ...........................

 The :func:`~varats.project.project_util.ProjectBinaryWrapper.binaries` property
-of a ``Project`` exports a list of binaries build by the project, specifying the relative path from the project root to the created binary.
+of a ``Project`` exports a list of binaries built by the project, specifying the relative path from the project root to the created binary.
 When queried by an analysis, a list of :class:`~varats.project.project_util.ProjectBinaryWrapper`\ s is returned,